Time to end the Trump myopia

 He has assumed more of an attack-dog persona in his Trump role, presumably carrying out a brief determined from on high, and Spicer even called on Acosta to apologize for his "rude behavior" when he appeared on Fox and Friends Thursday.

-This was despite Fox News host Shep Smith coming out publicly in support of CNN, saying its correspondents "followed journalistic standards and that neither they nor any other journalists should be subjected to belittling and delegitimizing by the president-elect of the United States."
+This was despite Fox News host Shepard Smith coming out publicly in support of CNN, saying its correspondents "followed journalistic standards and that neither they nor any other journalists should be subjected to belittling and delegitimizing by the president-elect of the United States."

 Another strong upholder of the Trump faith is Kellyanne Conway, the first woman to be campaign manager for a Republican presidential candidate.
 Again, love her or hate her, it is difficult not to be impressed with the way she handles her media appearances, thinks quickly on her feet, and aggressively promotes and defends her agenda.
 She might not quite make the cut for PRWeek Communicator of the Year in 2017, but she’s certainly made a big impact in the last six months.